Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

      --Closure -Obtain formal acceptance of deliverables and finalize project activities.

 d) Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+    Waterfall--clear and sequential approach
+    Agile--iterative and incremental approach to project and software management Advantages
+        Quick response to changes                                      clear structure and documentation regular customer feedback                                      is easy to manage due to its rigidity Disadvantages
+        less predictability                                             Difficult to accom changes
+        customer involvement                                             testing occurs late in the process

 e) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.